Connecticut Association of Athletic Directors

 Committees

-ection 1.
-Appointment of Committees: The President or the Board of Control may from time to time appoint such committees with such powers and authority as the President of Board of Control may approve.
+Section A. Appointment of Committees - The President or the Board of Control may from time to time appoint such committees with such powers and authority as the President of Board of Control may approve.

-Section 2.
-Vote Required for Action: The act of a majority of the members of any committee present at a meeting at which a quorum is present at the time of the act shall be the act of the committee.
+Section B. Vote Required for Action - The act of a majority of the members of any committee present at a meeting at which quorum is present at the time of the act shall be the act of the committee.
 All acts of all committees shall be in timely fashion communicated to and be subject to review by the Board of Control.

-Section 3.
-Standing Committees: The following shall be standing Committees of the Corporation:
+Section C. Standing Committees - The following shall be standing committees of the Corporation

-a.
-Nominating Committee.
-The Nominating Committee shall be appointed by the President, and shall consist of the Immediate Past President, who shall act a Chair, and at least three (3) but not more than five (5) other members, all of whom must be Past Presidents of the Corporation.
-The Nominating Committee shall prepare a slate of officers and at-large district representatives, which shall be presented to the institutional membership at the Annual Meeting
+1. Nominating Committee - The Nominating Committee shall be appointed by the President, and shall consist of the immediate Past President, who shall act as a Chair, and at least three (3) but not more than five (5) other members, all of who must be Past Presidents of the Corporation.
+The Nominating Committee shall prepare a slate of officers and at-large district representatives, which shall be presented to the institutional membership at the Annual Meeting.

-b.
-Other Standing Committees as may be from time to time appointed by the Board.
+2. Other standing committees as may be from time to time appointed by the Board.

-Section 4.
-CIAC Sport Consultants: The Board of Control shall appoint members to serve as voting consultants to all CIAC sport committees.
+Section D. CIAC Sport Consultants - The Board of Control shall appoint members to serve as voting consultants to all CIAC sport committees.

-Section 5.
-CAAD Representative: The CAAD Board of Control shall appoint one member who shall serve as consultant to the CIAC Board of Control, and who shall attend all meeting of the CIAC Board of Control.
+Section E. CAAD Representative - The CAAD Board of Control shall appoint one member who shall serve as consultant to the CIAC Board of Control, and who shall attend all meetings of the CIAC Board of Control.

 ARTICLE VI